niloufarmj/SBU-AI-Othello/README.md

-# othello game with Artificial Intelligence
+<h2 align="center">othello game with Artificial Intelligence</h2>

 This game was implemented with java and javafx.
 The MVC architecture is used.

+# game preview

+player vs. player:

+AI vs. player:

 The project was developed in 3 main phases:
 # phase 1: